matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 a feature (ex-employees shouldn't be able to destroy their scheduled messages), or a bug (i want to GDPR erase my scheduled messages!).
 We consider it a feature.

+Another problem is that because we share E2EE to users at msg authoring time, if users subsequently leave the room, they will still have the keys to read the scheduled message when it's revealed.
+This is probably inevitable.

 ## Alternatives